 Other Alternative Fuel Vehicles (AFVs)

 The development of additional clean vehicle technology continues.
 A number of compressed natural gas (CNG), liquefied natural gas (LNG), biofuel, fuel cell/hydrogen and other alternative fuel vehicles are available.
 These typically involve burning a fuel much cleaner than gasoline.
-In the case of fuel cell vehicles, hydrogen is a fuel source for an electric battery, which powers the vehicle.

 There are a number of CNG, LNG, biofuel and hydrogen stations in Yolo-Solano communities and throughout the region.
 Find these stations on the U.S. Department of Energy’s mapping tool.